-Fighting For Iowa Workers With Mental Health Injuries
+Fighting For Iowa Workers With Mental Health Conditions.
+Representing Des Moines And Beyond.

 Workplace injuries don’t always involve physical wounds and scars.
 Sometimes, traumatic events or harsh workplace conditions can lead workers to develop mental health issues.
 In many cases, mental health issues may require extensive treatment and time away from work to address.